openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 [Polymorphic Style](../reference/arkui-ts/ts-universal-attributes-polymorphic-style.md)

 ## What should I do if the flex width and height in the \<Scroll> component conflicts with the scrolling?
+(API version 9)

-Applicable to: OpenHarmony 3.2 Beta5 (API version 9, stage model)
+Applicable to: stage model

 **Symptom**